Emergency NYC: Reception

 The show, as reviewed by Indie Wire, “presents the realities of these jobs in a matter-of-fact way that shows respect for the people being profiled.
 The crew of Emergency NYC is seen working tirelessly in ambulances and helicopters to ensure that patients arrive at their intended destination as quickly as possible while keeping them alive.”

 The Wall Street Journal notes that, “the show provides a comprehensive view of the medical system, including the perspective of medical technicians, helicopter nurses, trauma doctors, pediatric surgeons, transport coordinators, and patients who have been brought back from the brink of death.”

+Viewership

+According to U.S. streaming data reported by Media Play News using PlumResearch figures, Emergency: NYC drew 4.7 million unique viewers on Netflix during the week ending April 2, 2023, with an average time spent of 108 minutes.